Respiratory Syncytial Virus (RSV) Statistics

 Western Australia

-- The number of respiratory syncytial virus (RSV) cases notified to the Department of Health increased marginally to 154 cases in the past week.
+- The number of respiratory syncytial virus (RSV) cases notified to the Department of Health increased slightly to 59 cases in the past week

 For more information: https://www.health.wa.gov.au/Articles/F_I/Infectious-disease-data/Virus-WAtch